syncfusion-content/asp.netwebforms-docs/aspnet/Menu/Integration.md

 ## KnockoutJS binding

 KnockoutJS is a MVVM library that allows the separation of concerns.
 Essential ASP.NET Web Form provides full support for KnockoutJS.
 The KnockoutJS support is achieved by an integration JS library file.
-Add the following code example for knockout binding Menu rendering.
+Add the following code example for Knockout binding Menu rendering.

 When you use KO with your applications, you can get the following benefits.